-Collateral loans, on the other hand, provide the lender with an assurance of repayment through your assets.
-If you can’t pay your loan, the lender gets the asset you signed over as collateral.
-Collateral loans are often called secured loans as the debt is guaranteed to be paid off through collateral.
+Conversely, collateral loans provide the lender with an assurance of repayment through your assets.
+If you can’t pay your loan, the lender takes the asset you signed over as collateral.
+Collateral loans are often called secured loans, as the debt is guaranteed to be paid off through collateral.

 With most collateral loans, the amount of money you are loaned will depend entirely upon the value of your collateral.
-This value will also help to determine the terms of your loan such as its timeline, repayment terms, and interest rate.
-This figure is called the loan-to-value (LTV) and is the basis on which collateral loans are evaluated.
+This value will also help determine your loan's terms, such as its timeline, repayment terms, and interest rate.
+This figure is called the loan-to-value (LTV) and is the basis for evaluating collateral loans.

-However, LTVs lay out the grounds for repayment as a percentage of how much of the loan your collateral covers.
+However, LTVs lay out the grounds for repayment as a percentage of how much your collateral covers the loan.
 With collateral loans, it is rare that the assets account for the entire repayment.
-For example, that diamond ring may be valued at a 60% LTV which means 40% of the loans must still be repaid in cash while the rest may be covered by the ring.
+For example, that diamond ring may be valued at a 60% LTV, meaning 40% of the loans must still be repaid in cash while the ring may cover the rest.